Mediterranean campaign of 1798: Ionian Sea

 The main Mediterranean fleets of the Ottoman Empire and the Russian Empire were deployed in the Ionian Sea.
 At the Treaty of Campo Formio, France had been awarded the Ionian Islands and the four fortresses of Butrinto, Parga, Preveza and Vonizza on the Albanian and Greek coasts.
-In early October, following the declaration of war between France and the Ottomans, a large Turkish army had advanced across the Balkans and rapidly forced the fortresses to surrender.
+In early October, following the declaration of war between France and the Ottomans, the local Ottoman potentate, Ali Pasha of Yanina, attacked the French fortresses on the mainland and forced them, apart from Parga, to surrender.

 At the same time, the Ionian Islands were attacked by a joint Russian and Turkish expeditionary force, which included ten Russian ships of the line, numerous smaller Russian vessels and approximately 30 assorted Turkish ships.
 On board were 8,000 Turkish soldiers, which rapidly invaded and seized the islands of Paxi, Santa Maura, Theaki, Cephalonia, Zante and Cerigo, capturing 1,500 French prisoners by 10 October.
 Only the large fortified island of Corfu held out, and there the defenders were forced back into the main town.
 Although the town was besieged, operations were slow and the blockade was only loosely enforced, allowing Généreux to successfully break out and reach Ancona.
 By the end of the year little had changed, the French garrison remaining besieged in Corfu.